Am I too late to the grain free dog treat recipe pumpkin spice party?

 - Low amounts of high-quality Blackstrap molasses contain calcium to help fight osteoperosis, vitamin B6 for digestion of fats, and chromium, which may reduce the risk of diabetes.

 Sora went crazy for these homemade pumpkin dog cookies!
 She wasn’t too thrilled that I gave most of them away to Maggie and Orbit, but did I save her several.
+Yes, she has to share with her furry friends.

 Grain Free Dog Treat Recipe: Homemade Pumpkin Dog Cookies